The Aleutian Solution

 The main port of refuge in these remote islands is Dutch Harbor, Alaska – America’s busiest fishing port and home to hundreds of fishing vessels, including those featured on the long-running television series, Deadliest Catch.

-In this new book (forthcoming), you’ll meet “The Toughest Guys on Earth,” men who work on storm-tossed, ice-choked seas to rescue fishermen, pull ships off the rocks, raise sunken ships, put out fires, dive in 30-degree water, and much more.
+In this new book (forthcoming in early 2019), you’ll meet “The Toughest Guys on Earth,” men who work on storm-tossed, ice-choked seas to rescue fishermen, pull ships off the rocks, raise sunken ships, put out fires, dive in 30-degree water, and much more.
 Author Dan Magone narrates these amazing stories, with help from co-author Jeff Kunkel, a California writer who has publisher several previous books about Alaskan history.

 Life on the New Frontier